Helen Watts | Managing Principal, Los Angeles

 Yield permits variation in how goals are met.
 Colleagues can try new ideas and learn from others.
 The fail fast and fail often aspect of the ovation phase will have spawned the realization that it is okay to take a risk.
 Learning through mistakes encodes deviations from the norm in the brain as pleasurable and enhancing, directly impacting the motivation to innovate.
 High-trust cultures permit core business processes to be challenged even if they have worked well in the past or are a legacy.

 This component is about job crafting and permitting employees to self-manage and own their job, with the freedom to choose how, when, and where they do their best work.
 The hybrid model of working at the office or from home fits in well here.
 As an essential component of psychological well-being, the desire for autonomy pre-dates the pandemic.

 The three components that precede transfer must be in place before self-management is effective: Ovations must celebrate wins, while clearly identifying the causes of mistakes; expectations must be set and supported; and supervisors must yield control of project execution to others.

 Transfer does not mean working alone—when empowered by transfer, people have to create or join teams and must be clear about the value they bring to each other.
 Social connection is built because colleagues who self-manage have to be flexible as they rapidly move between teams.

 A flexible culture is a good indicator of a high transfer organization.
 And flexibility is prized—many millennials rank flexibility above compensation.

 Once these first four components are in place an organization can move on to the next four which may seem harder but will elevate a culture of trust and performance.
 Curious?
-We will explore the last four in the soon to be published part two of this post.
+We will explore the last four in part two of this post.